 UK's independent higher education quality assurance works in partnership with SFC and the sector to assure and enhance the quality of higher education in Scotland.
-QAA delivers key aspects of the TQEF including TQER and STEP.
+QAA delivers key aspects of the TQEF including TQER and STEP (jointly with CDN).
 Its independence from government ensures continued compliance with the ESG.